 - You may need help assembling this because the wooden pieces are pretty heavy.

-- It’s a bit pricier upfront than some others, but you’ll regain that money by not buying a toddler bed later on.
+- It’s initially pricier than some other cribs, but you’ll regain that money by not buying a toddler bed later.

-If you want a portable crib you can move from room to room in your house with ease, the BabyBjorn travel crib might be right for you.
+If you want a portable crib you can move from room to room with ease, the BabyBjorn Travel Light may just be the best crib for you.
 At just 13 pounds, it’s easy to move around your house.
-Because it’s so simple to set up and pack away, it’s also good for traveling or for taking to your daycare provider’s house.
+Because it’s so simple to set up and pack away, it’s also good for traveling or taking to your daycare provider’s house.

-Unlike some other cribs, it does come with a thin mattress.
-The sides are all mesh so your child will get air circulation and you’ll be able to check in on them without having to peek over the top.
+It comes with a thin mattress, and the mesh sides allow for air circulation, and you’ll be able to check on your child without having to peek over the top.

-In seven different color option, this is one stylish-looking crib with modern flair.
-Your baby will get a lot of use out of this, both as a crib and as a playard.
-At two feet in height, your baby will be able to use it even as a toddler.
+With its seven different color options, this is one stylish-looking crib with a modern flair.
+Your baby will get a lot of use out of this, both as a crib and a play yard.
+At two feet in height, your baby will be able to use it as they grow into toddlerhood.

-Unlike some other portable cribs that can also be used for travel, this one feels durable and doesn’t seem to sag from the weight of your baby after extended use.
+Unlike some other portable cribs meant for travel, this one feels durable and doesn’t seem to sag from your baby’s weight after extended use.